irmakege/taskplanner/README.md

 | Sort by Priority    |      Yes      |      Yes          |
 | Sort by Duration    |      Yes      |       Yes         |

+1. Sort by type
+2. Sort by priority
+3. Sort by description (if contains time information, locate based on time information in description)
+4. Sort bby duration

 # To create environment
 ```